How To Prevent Melanoma and Skin Cancer

 Water can reflect and scatter UV rays, increasing your UV exposure by 25%

 LEARN MORE ABOUT SUN SAFETY

 SUN SAFETY COUNCIL

-A national advisory committee lead by the Melanoma Network of Canada, composed of industry leaders and organisations that have an interest in the development, promotion and advancement of sun safety awareness and an interest in reducing the impact of solar and UV (ultra violet radiation – including indoor tanning equipment), in prevention of skin cancers.
+A national advisory committee lead by the Melanoma Canada, composed of industry leaders and organisations that have an interest in the development, promotion and advancement of sun safety awareness and an interest in reducing the impact of solar and UV (ultra violet radiation – including indoor tanning equipment), in prevention of skin cancers.